 Urban and industrial areas typically have more usable structures.
 In addition to a higher density of buildings, taller buildings will have protected shorter ones from weather and disaster damage.
 Stores, schools, warehouses, hospitals, and similar buildings are the most likely to have survived.
 However, even the most survived building requires some form of restoration prior to being acceptable housing.
 Take care, too, that taller buildings’ lightning rods have eroded by now, and a strike from lightning could set the entire building on fire.

-In suburban areas, most houses are not built to withstand twenty years of destruction without maintenance.
-Many are half-standing or falling down from rot.
+In suburban areas, most houses are not built to withstand decades of destruction without maintenance.
+Most are half-standing or falling down from rot and do not provide significant insulation or isolation from the outside.
 Termites infest wooden structures and water damage, rust, and other factors lead to quick decay.
 Few things found in the outer portions of homes are usable — if anything is to be salvaged, it is deeper in the building, away from the open windows (or open walls, in the case of collapsed buildings).

 Items and Goods

-A majority of casual and everyday items will have been destroyed by now:
+A majority of casual and everyday items will have been destroyed by now and CANNOT be found in usable condition:

-- Books and papers are in very poor condition due to flooding, moisture, vegetation growth, etc.
+- Books and paper goods have been damaged by flooding, moisture, vegetation growth, mold, rot, etc.

 - Electronics are completely unusable as all wires and small parts will have been damaged, batteries will have leaked, and other power sources are unavailable.